narwhaltribe/pyCycle/README.md

 an install from source.
 Don't be scared by the cantera source install though, compared to that this is pretty easy!
 It's only two steps.

-1)Clone the repository to your local machine.
+1) Clone the repository to your local machine.
 If you want to clone ours:

     git clone https://github.com/OpenMDAO-Plugins/pyCycle.git